 The policy explains: "We log connection information in order to reduce abusive activities and keep this free VPN service online for all legitimate users."
 This confirms the purpose of the logging is to detect and deal with 'abusive activities'; if someone records your IP address and complains to VPNBook about something you've done, the company will be able to identify and deal with you.

 How will you be dealt with?
 "If you do abuse the system, your IP will be banned", says the policy.
 That's just for the free service, but we would assume that if you abuse the system with a Dedicated VPN account, VPNBook will probably close it down.
+And it's hard to argue with that.

 Getting started with VPNBook is very easy, at least initially.
 Choose a location, hit Subscribe, pick a payment method (card or PayPal) and complete the transaction.
 We were done in around 30 seconds.

-If you've set up OpenVPN GUI or some other OpenVPN-compatible app before, none of this will be much of a problem, but VPN newbies might wish there was a little more guidance.
-Keep in mind that there's no 24/7 live chat, either – if you want to ask a question, expect to fill out a web form, and then be waiting for a reply 'within 1 business day.'
+If you've set up OpenVPN GUI or some other OpenVPN-compatible app before, none of this will be much of a problem, but VPN newbies might wish there were a little more guidance.
+Keep in mind that there's no 24/7 live chat, either – if you want to ask a question, expect to fill out a web form, and then be waiting for a reply 'within 1 (more) business day.'

 - Check out the best VPN